danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0301 (en).md

 "I’ve introduced myself before...
 Look, we don’t have time for this.
 We need to work together," Magi said, emotionless.

 "Oh, really?
-And how do we know you’re not on Vainilla’s side?"
+And how do we know you’re not on Vanilla’s side?"
 Applejack questioned.

-"Vainilla?
+"Vanilla?
 You mean one of the guys who attacked you?
 Or the kid he has as a servant?"

 "Uhmm?"
 Applejack had no response; her mind froze as she tried to process the question.
 Magi seemed to smirk slightly.
 She realized that despite Applejack’s determined stance, she was still disoriented and weakened.